wpjwegman/tournament-organizer-system/documents/docs/domains/identity/role/permission/permission.md

+---
+tags:
+- identity
+- role
+- permission
+- authorization
+- template-entity
+---

-# **Permission** (Data Model - Template Entity)
+# Permission (Template Entity)

-## **Introduction**
+## Introduction

 A **Permission** Entity Template defines a reusable blueprint for a specific authorization or access right within the tournament system.
 It provides a standardized way to define what actions or resources an entity can access or modify.

 As a Template Entity, it possesses a unique identity and lifecycle, managed according to the [Base Entity](../../../foundation/base_entity.md).
 When used, its definition is typically **copied** into the target context, allowing for potential minor modifications or annotations without altering the original template.

 It inherits properties from the [Base Entity](../../../foundation/base_entity.md).